 What is it about spin that is so fascinating?
 Why do we love to spin things and what is spin?
-Evolution designed our hands with an opposing thumb to make spinning an easy action.
+Evolution designed our hands with fingers and an opposing thumb to make spinning an easy action.
 Flicking the thumb against the middle finger can summon immediate attention.
 It can also twirl a dart, which travels more accurately towards its intended target.
 A gyroscope is stable until it stops turning.

 It was a crucial moment in the England vs Ukraine football match.
 Kyle Walker had the football in his hands, pondering where to place the throw-in.
 He whirled the ball in his hands.
 He spun it again as if to settle his mind with the distraction of the ball’s rotation.
 And again, he spun the ball in the air.
 He had made up his mind.
 He threw it in and the game resumed.